 Readers are part of the leadership of their local church, working with clergy and under their authority.
 A Reader is licensed by the Bishop to a parish and the licence is renewable every three years.
-They need the agreement of the Parochial Church Council, who pay for the training which usually takes three years’ study with the Regional Training Partnership.
+They need the agreement of the Parochial Church Council, who pay for the training which usually takes three years’ study.

 To find out more

 Talk to your incumbent who may ask you to contact